Culinary delights in NRW

 Only the best

 There are stars twinkling over NRW.
-With 47 outstanding top restaurants alone, including the Vendôme at Schloss Bensberg, which is even one of the 'World’s 50 Best Restaurants’, NRW is an excellent place to be for epicureans.
+With 48 outstanding top restaurants alone, including Haus Stemberg in Velbert, NRW is an excellent place to be for epicureans.

 The cuisine in NRW is as varied and changing as the people who live here.
-Whether it's a ?currywurst? sausage or carpaccio, a stew or breast of duck, the top restaurants and culinary ambassadors in NRW place particular value on fresh, high-quality products from the local region, which they use to produce new, modern creations with love and passion.
+Whether it's a ‘currywurst’ sausage or carpaccio, a stew or breast of duck, the top restaurants and culinary ambassadors in NRW place particular value on fresh, high-quality products from the local region, which they use to produce new, modern creations with love and passion.
 Their motto is: global cuisine, fully regional.
+Some of NRW’s ambassadors of taste have also cooked their way into the ranks of the star chefs.

 Haus Stemberg in Velbert